mgood7123/MiniDoc/README.md

 use `seek` and `character` to obtain the character at the specified position

-for `insert`, `replace`, and `erase` operations, position 0 represents index 0, for zero based index, just like a C array
+for `insert`, `replace`, and `erase` operations, position 0 represents index 0, uses zero based index, just like a C array

 the position and length are clamped to the bounds of the document (0 to length) in respect to all current modifications done to the document

-`append`, `insert`, `replace`, and `erase` operations accept an optional `const std::string & undo_tag`, this van be used to provide additional details about an operation being performed

 `append` appends to the `end` of the document